-The awards for each of the senior World Cups are announced during the World Championships or the Olympic Games.
+The awards for each of the Open World Cups are announced during the Open World Championships or the Olympic Games.

-The awards for the junior World Cups at the five weapons are announced during the Junior World Championships.
+The awards for the Junior World Cups at the six weapons are announced during the Junior World Championships.

-- o.91 2.
-Official FIE ranking - (a) Principles
+0.91 2.
+Official FIE ranking

-The official senior ranking of the FIE will take into account the six best results in World Cup competitions in which the fencer has participated, with a limit of no more than four from any one continent, plus the World Championships or Olympic Games.
+The official open ranking of the FIE takes into account the best six results of the World Cup competitions in which the fencer has participated, with a limit of no more than four from any one continent, plus the World Championships or Olympic Games.